MacaPecha/devsite-docs/guides/resources/oauth/oauth-authorization.en.md

 | `state` | Identify who the code to be received belongs to; so replace `RANDOM_ID` value with a unique ID for each attempt without sensitive data. |
 | `redirect_uri` | Add the URL you entered in the Redirect URL field when you set up your application. |

-When entering this URL, the seller will be redirected to Mercado Pago to log in their account and authorize the link to your application.
+When entering this URL, the seller will be redirected to Mercado Libre to log in their account and authorize the link to your application.

 ----[mla, mlm, mlc, mco, mpe, mlu]----
 ![FlujoOAuth-es](/images/oauth/oauth-es.png)